nops-io/nops-docs/pages/Copilot/EKS/copilot-eks-clusters-dashboard.md

 ![copilot-eks-page.gif](/tmpimg/copilot-eks-page.gif)

 ### Metrics Available in the EKS Page ###

 As shown in the screen recording above, the EKS page features various cards and charts displaying key information about your EKS clusters.
 This page aggregates metrics across all your clusters that are correctly configured.

-{%include important.html content="Cost Breakdown, Cost Over Time, and Container Utilization metrics require Business Contexts+ (BC+).
-BC+ helps you understand and allocate 100% of your AWS costs, from your largest resources down to individual container costs.
-Click [here](https://www.nops.io/blog/introducing-business-contexts/) to learn more about BC+."%}
+{%include important.html content="Cost Breakdown, Cost Over Time, and Container Utilization metrics require [Business Contexts+ (BC+)](https://www.nops.io/blog/introducing-business-contexts/)."%}

 Here's an explanation of each card: